openregister/openregister-python/README.md

 ## List of Entries

-A bulk operation such as a backup, restore, search or other filter may use a list of things, represented as a JSON, YAML, Atom or other sequence of Entries.
+A bulk operation such as a backup, restore, search or other filter may use a list of entries, represented as a JSON, YAML, Atom or other sequence of Entries.

 ## Store